 About two weeks before a recent trip out West with some friends for a four-day mountain bike adventure, we met over beers to go over the equipment, food and adult beverage lists that each of us had agreed to be responsible for outfitting our needs.
 It turned out, one of the items we needed had not been secured.
 I immediately got on my smartphone and started searching for possible product among outdoor industry manufacturers we knew provided possible solutions.
 After discussing the findings with the group, we narrowed down the options and I was charged with obtaining the item.
 I went home and proceeded to finalize my research, using my laptop and made the purchase on line that evening.

-You want an e-commerce component to your website, but before you decide what type of e-commerce platform you should start with, you need to understand how the shopper moves through the online and off-line shopping eco-system.
+Your outdoor industry brands e-Commerce strategy is critical, but before you decide what type of e-commerce platform you should start with, you need to understand how the shopper moves through the online and off-line shopping eco-system.
 What was once the habitat of various, disconnected channels for customers to use independently has now become an integrated experience across multiple devices and touchpoints.
 Today, 65 percent of consumers start their buying journey on a smartphone and 61 percent continue and finish on a PC or laptop.
 Your marketing strategy must now support an omnichannel journey.
 Nearly 65 percent of customers expect to receive seamless customer service regardless of the channel they initiate and complete the purchase in.

 Original Infographic from SparkPay